-- 3. Service-based instructional activities. - a.
-Listing of the title or subject of each distinct course or presentation, the type (e.g., curriculum, course, workshop), the duration, the candidate's role in creating each, the target audience, and the method of reaching the audience (e.g., conference presentation, site visit). - b.
-Description of impact.
-Identification of the direct and indirect beneficiaries.
-What actions did the intended audience take as a result of this work?
-Both quantitative and qualitative evidence should be included. - Consultation and technical assistance. - a.
-Listing of each type of assistance, the clientele, the contribution, and the number of times provided. - b.
-Description of impact.
-Identification of the direct and indirect beneficiaries.
-What actions did the intended audience take as a result of this work?
-Both quantitative and qualitative evidence should be included. - 5.
-Applied research. - a.
-Listing of publications relating to service to society including books, book chapters, articles and scholarly papers (indicate if peer-reviewed). - b.
+- b.
 Quality and impact of written documents produced, including knowledge integration, creative solutions, technical manuals, or other outcomes of applied research as evaluated by clientele and peers. - 6.
 Service products. - a.
 Exhibitions: Distinction between juried or invitational exhibits; identification of work(s) and juror (juries); and/or indication of regional, national, or international exhibitions. - b.
 Electronic products (e.g., computer programs, web sites, CDs). - 7.
 Copyrights, patents, and inventions related to service activities. - 8.
 Contracts, grants, and gifts related to service activities. - 9.
 Other service activities. - a.
 Selection for special service activities outside the state or nation. - b.
 Securing competitive grants and contracts to finance development and delivery of service innovations. - c.
-Requests by individuals from outside the state or nation to study the candidate's work and

-- innovations. - d.
+Requests by individuals from outside the state or nation to study the candidate's work and innovations. - d.
 Development of patents or instruments useful in solving important problems. - e.
 Performance of clinical activities in veterinary hospitals, psychology clinics, reading clinics, clinical pharmacy sites, special education clinics and other clinical settings. - 10.
 Documentation of candidate's role in: - a.
 Committee work at departmental, school/college and/or University levels. - b.
 University governance bodies and related activities. - c.
 Development, implementation or management of academic programs, projects or study-abroad initiatives. - d.
 Professional and learned societies, including election to offices, committee activities, editorial work, peer review and other important service. - e.
 Development and organization of professional conferences. - f.
 Reviewing grant applications; and, - g.
 Editing and reviewing of manuscripts for professional association and learned societies' publications.

 IV.
-REQUIREMENTS FOR RANKS OF TENURE-TRACK FACULTY
+REQUIREMENTS FOR RANKS